 lg:

-The singular named col- and row- classes are used to instruct the grid which grid cell you want your grid item to be placed on (up to 4 columns and/or 4 rows).
-The plural named cols- and rows- classes can be used to make grid items to span up to 4 columns and/or 4 rows.
+Note: the singular named col- classes are used to instruct the grid which grid cell you want your grid item to be placed on (up to 6 columns).
+The plural named cols- classes can be used to make grid items to span (2, 3, 4, 5, or 6 columns).

 col-